f0nzie/zFactor/README.md

 Installation
 ------------

-I recommend installing from GitHub using devtools.
-CRAN release cycles only allow updates every one to two months.
+I recommend installing from GitHub using devtools, that way you get the latest and greatest version.
+CRAN release cycles allows updates every one to two months.

 You can install the latest version of `zFactor` from github with: